RESEARCH & INSIGHTS

 How do conversation-driven reward systems change dating behavior?

 When conversations have tangible value, behavioral psychology shows people naturally become more intentional communicators.
 They ask better questions, give thoughtful responses, and respect the other person's time.
-This taps into the principle of reciprocity—people want to provide value when they're receiving it.
-Studies show this increases conversation quality by 2.4x and reduces ghosting by 73%.
+This taps into the principle of reciprocity—people want to provide value when they're receiving it, which can improve conversation quality and reduce ghosting.

 What is the best way to start a conversation on a dating app?

 The best conversation starters reference something specific from the person's profile, ask an open-ended question, and show genuine curiosity.
 Avoid generic greetings like "Hey" or "What's up."
 Instead, try: "I noticed you love hiking—what's the most memorable trail you've done?"
-Research shows personalized openers get 3x more responses than generic ones and lead to longer, more meaningful conversations.
+Personalized openers consistently get better responses than generic ones and lead to longer, more meaningful conversations.

 How can I spot a catfish or fake profile on dating apps?